bryanlharris/edsm/docs/sampling.md

 ## Sample fraction

 `sample_fraction` specifies the fraction of rows to return.
+Values must be between 0 and 1.
 When using `deterministic` sampling the fraction is applied against the `hash_modulus` value.
-If this option is not provided the default value `0.01` (1%) is used.
+In `random` mode the default value `0.01` (1%) is used when `sample_fraction` is not provided.

+## Sample size

+`sample_size` provides an absolute threshold for deterministic sampling and may use SI notation such as `1k` or `5m`.
+It is mutually exclusive with `sample_fraction`.

 ## Hash modulus

 When `sample_type` is `deterministic`, the `hash_modulus` setting determines the size of the modulus space used to compute the threshold.
-It defaults to `1000000` when not supplied.
+The value may be expressed using SI notation and defaults to `1000000` when not supplied.

 If a column named by `row_hash_col` (default `row_hash`) already exists, it will be used for deterministic sampling; otherwise the column is created using all